agentmodels/agentmodels.org/chapters/5c-myopic.md

 ---
 layout: chapter
-title: Bounded Agents- Myopia for rewards and updates
+title: Bounded Agents-- Myopia for rewards and updates
 description: Heuristic POMDP algorithms that assume a short horizon.

 ---